techidaily/site-games-able/source/_posts/break-free-from-consoles-with-pc-advantages.md

  Have you ever lost to a player who seems to have impossibly rapid reaction times in an FPS game?
 They are probably using a mouse and keyboard.
 And we are sure every console gamer knows the struggles of desperately attempting to type out a reply in Among Us with a controller.

- Using a mouse and keyboard is so widely accepted as being superior that crafty gamers are constantly seeking out ways to[connect a keyboard and mouse to the Nintendo Switch](https://www.makeuseof.com/nintendo-switch-how-to-connect-keyboard-and-mouse/) and other consoles.
+ Using a mouse and keyboard is so widely accepted as being superior that crafty gamers are constantly seeking out ways to [connect a keyboard and mouse to the Nintendo Switch](https://www.makeuseof.com/nintendo-switch-how-to-connect-keyboard-and-mouse/) and other consoles.

 ## 9\.
 Most Video Game Controllers Are Compatible With PC